knlrvr/knlrvr/README.md

 - 🐍 Expanding my knowledge by learning **Python**
 - 🗡️ D&D Nerd
 - 🎸 Artist
-- 💬 Ask me about web development, video games, or music!
+- 💬 Don't be afraid to reach out.
+Ask me about web development, video games, music, or whatever you'd like to talk about!
 ##

 <p align="center" width="100%">